Editor’s Note: The facts and figures quoted are based on a 2014 research report by Bed and Breakfast Europe.

 If you want to start a bed and breakfast in Europe, then success stands or falls by the preparations.
 While most European countries have opened up their borders and have the euro as their currency, they still have their own language, mentality and culture.
 The legislation also differs per country.
 It is crucial that you are well aware of things before opening a B&B in for example France, Germany or Spain.
 A few key figures and tips.

-Let’s start with a few facts from a research report by Bed & Breakfast Europe in cooperation with Bed en Breakfast Nederland.
-The outcomes are based on a research held among 6,659 B&B owners in all of Europe:
+Let’s start with a few facts from a research report by Bed & Breakfast Europe.
+The outcomes are based on a research held among 3,704 B&B owners in all of Europe in 2014:

-- Shared sanitary provisions are relatively less common: 88% of the guest rooms have a private toilet and 81% have a separate shower.
+- Shared sanitary provisions are relatively less common: 83% of the guest rooms have a private bathroom.

 Check the financial feasibility

 Most likely, a B&B in Europe will not make you rich, so check the financial and organisational feasibility of your B&B plans before executing them.
 If you want to make a living out of your bed & breakfast for two people, you will soon need about six guest rooms.
 If one of the two partners has a job on the side, then you should think of three to four rooms.
 Especially northern Europeans attach great value to a beautiful bathroom with decent sanitary, so large investments in the accommodation might be needed.

 Think carefully about where you will be establishing your B&B